raspereza/IPcorrectionsRun3/FakeFactors/README.md

 ```
 from the main repo.

-Using [IPcorrectionsRun3/FakeFactors/scripts/CreateJSON.py`](https://github.com/raspereza/IPcorrectionsRun3/blob/main/Factors/scripts/CreateJSON.py), one converts from `ROOT` files to `correctionlib` JSON so that it can be used in the analyses based on columnwise approach.
+Using [IPcorrectionsRun3/FakeFactors/scripts/CreateJSON.py](https://github.com/raspereza/IPcorrectionsRun3/blob/main/Factors/scripts/CreateJSON.py), one converts from ROOT files to correctionlib JSON so that fake factors can be used in the analyses based on columnwise approach.
 The script
 is run with two argument:
 * --filename the name of the RooT file without extension;
 * --with_eta : optional flag to introduce dependence of fake factors on eta.

-Given limited statistics in determination regions, we recommend to use fake factors, where eta dependence is omitted.
-We also advice to apply fake factors measured with the IP significance cut applied to leptons, as this cut is used in the nominal CP H->tautau analysis.
+An example of running:
 ```
 ./CreateJSON.py --filename Nov18/FF_Run3_mt_noipcut
 ```

+Given limited statistics in determination regions, we recommend to use fake factors, where eta dependence is omitted.
+We also advice to use fake factors measured with the IP significance cut applied to leptons, as this cut is used in the nominal CP H->tautau analysis.

-The up-to-date output json files are already stored in the folder [`IPcorrectionsRun3/FakeFactors/JSON/Nov18`](https://github.com/raspereza/IPcorrectionsRun3/tree/main/FakeFactors/JSON/Nov18)
+The up-to-date output json files are already stored in the folder [IPcorrectionsRun3/FakeFactors/JSON/Nov18](https://github.com/raspereza/IPcorrectionsRun3/tree/main/FakeFactors/JSON/Nov18)
 They encode fake factors, where dependence on eta is omitted.

 ## Correctionlib interface